docker/docs/docker-cloud/migration/kube-primer.md

 In the Docker world, the atomic unit of deployment is the _Docker container_.
 In the Kubernetes world, it is the _Pod_.
 If you already understand containers, you can think of a **[Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/){: target="_blank" class="_"}** as one or more related containers.
 For the most part, Pods have a single container and are almost analogous to a container.

-A Kubernetes **[Service](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"}** is an object abstraction that sits in front of a set of Pods and provides a static virtual IP address and DNS name.
-These VIPs are used for stable access to Pods.
+A Kubernetes **[Service](https://kubernetes.io/docs/concepts/services-networking/service/){: target="_blank" class="_"}** is an object abstraction that sits in front of a set of Pods and provides a static virtual IP (VIP) address and DNS name.
+The main purpose of a Kubernetes Service is to provide stable networking for groups of Pods.

-Kubernetes Services can also be used to provision cloud-native load-balancers and provide powerful load-balancing of requests coming in to the cluster from external sources.
-Examples include integration with native load-balancers on AWS, Azure, and GCP.
+Kubernetes Services can also be used to provision cloud-native load balancers and provide load balancing of requests coming in to the cluster from external sources.
+Examples include integration with native load balancers on AWS, Azure, and GCP.

 ### Deployments

 Docker has a higher level construct called a _Docker service_ (different from a Kubernetes Service) that wraps around a container and adds things such as scalability and rolling updates.
 Kubernetes also has a higher level construct called a _Deployment_.
-A Kubernetes **[Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){: target="_blank" class="_"}** is a "controller" that wraps around a Pod and adds things such as scalability, rolling updates, and simple rollbacks.
+A Kubernetes **[Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/){: target="_blank" class="_"}** is a "controller" that wraps around a set of Pods and adds things such as scalability, rolling updates, and simple rollbacks.

 The diagram below shows a Service object providing a DNS name and stable IP for a Deployment of 4 Pods.